Garden Acres Car Accident and Personal Injury Lawyer

 - Wrongful Death

-Compensatory damages are those that compensate an injured individual for their losses and attempt to make the person feel whole again.
+Compensatory damages compensate an injured individual for their losses and attempt to make the person feel whole again.
 These damages come in two types, economic and noneconomic.
-While both are caused as a result of an accident, they differ in the ways in which they are defined.
+While both are caused as a result of an accident, they differ in how they are defined.

 Economic damages are past and projected future out-of-pocket expenses.
 These include: